Realmuto’s 2-run triple in 10th leads Phillies past O’s 3-2

+He waited for his cue from Phillies fans to figure out how far he should take his breathless dash.

+“I heard the crowd roar once it landed,” Harper said, “and I kind of kicked it into another gear.”

-PHILADELPHIA (AP) — J.T.
-Realmuto hit a two-run triple with two outs in the 10th inning to rally the Philadelphia Phillies past the Baltimore Orioles 3-2 on Tuesday night for a boost to their longshot playoff odds.
+Realmuto hit a two-run triple with two outs in the 10th inning — scoring Harper with the winning run on a headfirst slide into home — to rally the Philadelphia Phillies past the Baltimore Orioles 3-2 on Tuesday night for a boost to their longshot playoff odds.

-Realmuto lined a shot to right field past the outstretched glove of Anthony Santander, and NL MVP candidate Bryce Harper, who was intentionally walked, scored the winner and set off a wild celebration in the infield.
+“There’s no chance I wasn’t going to try and score right there,” Harper said.

 Down 2-1 and with an automatic runner on third, Orioles righty Cesar Valdez (2-2) intentionally walked Harper.
+Realmuto hit a shot to right field past the outstretched glove of Anthony Santander, and Harper’s winning run set off a wild celebration on the infield.

-Realmuto then delivered the clutch hit the Phillies badly needed against the 103-loss Orioles.
+Realmuto delivered the clutch hit the Phillies badly needed against the 103-loss Orioles.
+Valdez was the last of eight Orioles pitchers.

+“I didn’t want Harper to beat us there,” Orioles manager Brandon Hyde said.
+“Realmuto’s an All-Star superstar, superstar player.
+We didn’t want him to beat us there, as well.”

+The Phillies earned their 12th walk-off win of the season.
+They are 77-74 with 11 games left this season as they try and make the playoffs for the first time since 2011.

-The Phillies entered three games behind Atlanta in the NL East and are chasing three teams for the second NL wild-card spot.
+They entered three games behind Atlanta in the NL East and are chasing three teams for the second NL wild-card spot.

+Atlanta’s late game at Arizona was on TVs in the Phillies clubhouse.

-Austin Hayes drove in automatic runner Cedric Mullins with a single off Ian Kennedy (3-1) in the 10th inning.
+Austin Hays drove in automatic runner Cedric Mullins with a single off Ian Kennedy (3-1) in the 10th inning.
 But Realmuto provided the late-game thrill that helped the Phillies rebound from a loss in the opener of the three-game series.

-Harper was thrown out twice on the basepath and crushed the Phillies with careless baserunning in the eighth.
+Harper was thrown out twice on the basepaths and crushed the Phillies with careless baserunning in the eighth.

 Harper, thrown out at second earlier in the game trying to stretch a double, ripped his career-high 39th double of the season off Fernando Abad to lead off the eighth.
 He moved to third on a groundout and pinch-hitter Matt Vierling hit a grounder to second baseman Pat Valaika.